Disentangled Sequence to Sequence Learning for Compositional Generalization: Learning to Disentangle

 Specifically, at the $t$-th time step, we concatenate the source input with the previously decoded target and obtain the context for the current prediction $C_t = [x_1,x_2,...,x_n,y_1,...,y_{t-1},\mathrm{[PH]}]$ where~$\mathrm{[PH]}$ is a placeholder (e.g.,~a mask token when using a pretrained encoder). $C_t$~is then fed to a standard encoder (e.g., the Transformer encoder) to obtain the contextualized representations $H_t = [h_{t,1},h_{t,2},...,h_{t,n},h_{t,n+1},...,h_{t,n+t}]$:

-The key difference from the encoder in standard seq2seq models is that at each time step we adaptively \emph{re-compute} the source encodings $S_t = [h_{t,1},...,h_{t,n}]$ that condition on the newly decoded target $[y_1,...,y_{t-1}]$.
-This way, target context informs the encoder of predictions of interest at the current time step.
+The key difference from the encoder in standard seq2seq models is that at each time step we adaptively \emph{re-compute} source encodings \mbox{$H_{t,n}= [h_{t,1},...,h_{t,n}]$} that condition on the newly decoded target $[y_1,...,y_{t-1}]$.
+This way, target context informs the encoder of predictions of interest at each time step.
 This simple modification unburdens the model from capturing all source information through a forward pass of encoding.
-Instead, based on the simplicity bias, the model tends to zero in on information relevant for the current prediction and remains invariant to irrelevant information, thereby improving disentanglement.
+Instead, based on the simplicity bias, the model tends to zero in on information relevant for the current prediction, remaining invariant to irrelevant details, thereby improving disentanglement.
+One might argue that the decoder in standard seq2seq models could also extract specialized information for each prediction (through the cross attention mechanism).
+However, it would fail to do so when working with an entangled encoder that produces problematic representations for out-of-distribution examples and breaks down the decoding process.

-We propose two modeling strategies for exploiting the target-informed encoder.
-Firstly, we can use a multilayer perceptron (MLP) to predict~$y_t$ based on the output of the encoder, i.e., the last hidden states~$h_{t,n+t}$:
+We propose two strategies for exploiting the target-informed encoder.
+Firstly, we use a multilayer perceptron (MLP) to predict~$y_t$ based on the encoder's output, i.e.,~the last hidden states~$h_{t,n+t}$:

-Secondly, we can incorporate the proposed encoder into the standard encoder-decoder architecture: we take source encodings $S_t$ and feed them together with the previous target $[y_1,...,y_{t-1}]$ to a standard decoder (e.g., Transformer-based) to predict~$y_t$:
+Secondly, we incorporate the proposed encoder into the standard encoder-decoder architecture: we take source encodings $H_{t,n}$ and feed them together with the previous target $[y_1,...,y_{t-1}]$ to a standard decoder (e.g., Transformer-based) to predict~$y_t$:

-We experimentally find that for complex tasks like machine translation, preserving the encoder-decoder architecture is essential to achieving good performance.
+For complex tasks like machine translation, preserving the encoder-decoder architecture is essential to achieving good performance.

-Although the proposed method is generally applicable to any seq2seq model, in this paper we adopt the Transformer architecture to instantiate the encoder and decoder.
+We adopt the Transformer architecture to instantiate the encoder and decoder, however, the proposed method is generally applicable to any seq2seq model.
 We maintain separate position encodings for source and target symbols (e.g., $x_1$ and $y_1$ correspond to the same position).
 To differentiate between source and target content, we also add a source(target) type embedding to all source(target) token embeddings.
+Compared to the classical Transformer, our proposal increases running time from $\mathcal{O}(n^2 + m^2)$ to $\mathcal{O}(m(n^2 + m^2))$ where~$n$ is input length and $m$~is output length.
+Improving the efficiency of our approach is deferred to future work.